 St Bartholomew's Crewkerne

-We are currently without a Safeguarding Officer, so if you have any Safeguarding questions or concerns please contact the Rector, CJ Davis (email: email@example.com or phone: 01460 72047) or the Bath & Wells Diocesan Safeguarding team (you will find up-to-date- email addresses and telephone numbers on the Diocesan website here).
+Our Parish Safeguarding Officer is Charlotte Duncan-Smith (email: email@example.com).
+If you have any Safeguarding questions or concerns, please contact her in the first instance.
+Alternatively, you may like to contact the Rector, CJ Davis (email: firstname.lastname@example.org or phone: 01460 72047) or the Bath & Wells Diocesan Safeguarding team (you will find up-to-date- email addresses and telephone numbers on the Diocesan website here).